 Tenant FAQs

-Q ) Can I end my tenancy before the end of my fixed term and what is involved?
+Q ) Can I end my tenancy before the end of my notice period and what is involved?

 If the landlord approves your request, we will begin advertising accordingly.
-If you would like to help speed up this process you can also look for a suitable tenant and send their details to us so we can discuss this with them.
+If you would like to help speed up this process you can also look for a suitable tenant and send their details to us so we can discuss this with them, and ensure your room is presentable for viewings.

 Q ) What do I need to do if I want to leave the tenancy, but the others on the tenancy want to stay (all tenants on one agreement)?

-If the other tenants do not want to end the tenancy and would like to continue living in the property, you will be required to find a replacement tenant yourselves and a new tenancy agreement will need to be signed.
-There is a charge of £50 for this.
+If the other tenants do not want to end the tenancy and would like to continue living in the property, then a replacement tenant will need to be found and a new Tenancy Agreement signed by everyone.
+There is a charge of £50 for changing a tenant on the Tenancy.

 Once a new tenant has been found they will be required to pay a holding deposit and will need to be fully referenced before they can move in.
 There can be no gaps in the tenancy therefore they will need to move in the day after you move out, and they will need to pay their share of the deposit.